hungptit/ioutils/benchmark.md

 * The performance gap between fd and fast-find is decreased to about 25%, however, fd uses 6x times more system resources than that of fast-find.

-## Small folder i.e boost libraries source code with more than 50K files and folders ##
+## Small and medium folders with 50K and 200K files and folders ##

 ### Correctness tests ###

 **Results**

-*A folder with about 200K of files and folders*
+*A medium folder with about 200K of files and folders*

 ``` shell
 MacOS:commands hdang$ ../unittests/verify.sh ../../3p/src